Travel guide

 Local operators vs. travel eSIM

 In Bahrain, the main operators are Batelco, Zain, and STC.
-Their tourist SIMs are sold at the airport and in shopping centers, but purchasing requires passport registration, and for a short trip, this step takes time.
-The eSIM saves you this hassle.
+Their tourist SIMs are sold at the airport and in shopping centers, but purchasing them requires registering your passport, and for a short trip, that step takes time you could be using to get to your hotel or the circuit.

 Local SIM Travel eSIM

-Data upon landing After visiting a store Instant
+Data upon landing After visiting a store Instantly

 Language Arabic / English All in Spanish